ShukhratbekDev/Generative-AI-Capstone-project/chat_with_data/DEPLOYMENT.md

 - Check the logs in the Space's "Logs" tab
 - Verify all dependencies are in `requirements.txt`
 - Ensure Python version compatibility
+- For Docker: Verify the Dockerfile is correct and all files are present
+- Check that the Dockerfile exposes port 8501 (Streamlit default)

+**Docker-specific issues**:
+- Ensure `Dockerfile` is in the root of your Space repository
+- Verify the Dockerfile uses the correct base image and exposes port 8501
+- Check that all application files are copied correctly in the Dockerfile

 ### Alternative Deployment Options